Koutetsu no Kishi 3: Gekitotsu Europe Sensen

 Koutetsu no Kishi 3: Gekitotsu Europe Sensen (鋼鉄の騎士3 −激突ヨーロッパ戦線−) is a Super Famicom strategy video game about Europe during World War II.

 The player can play as either Nazi Germany or the Allied forces.
 The game is mostly in Japanese, although ASCII letters can be used when typing in names.
 Once in the game mode, the X button is used to confirm orders.
 Each stage has its own individual background sound that provides additional tension to the atmosphere.
-Being the final game in the Koutetsu no Kishi trilogy, this game would be the sequel to Koutetsu no Kishi and Koutetsu no Kishi 2: Sabaku no Rommel Shougun.
+It is the final game in the Koutetsu no Kishi trilogy, following Koutetsu no Kishi and Koutetsu no Kishi 2: Sabaku no Rommel Shougun.

 Gameplay

 General gameplay

 There are three difficulty levels: easy, medium, and hard.
 There is also fuel and ammunition to consider when planning strategy for offense or defense.
 Once all combatant units are eliminated or once everyone runs out of ammo and/or fuel, the battle is resolved.
 The game can end in a draw, however, if fuel or ammunition runs out and there are still a decent amount of combat units on both sides of the conflict.
 The actual battle scenes play like a dice game with the player having the least amount of luck in two different rounds losing his units, similar to Risk.